Home » Breakfast » Healthy Blueberry Muffins

 I know, I know.
 There are a gazillion blueberry muffin recipes out there.
 But in our house, while we certainly like having a cupcake for breakfast, we want our muffins to be healthier, but still flavorful and with a light fluffy center.
 Which is exactly what our Healthy Blueberry Muffins are!

-We adore these homemade muffins because they feel like they're a happy medium between a muffin that tastes like it's just missing some frosting and a dense uber-healthy whole wheat oat muffin.
-Plus, they're a banana-free muffin that is still light on the inside, but with less fat, more nutrition, and a ton of flavor thanks to our little twist!
+We adore these homemade muffins because they feel like they’re a happy medium between a muffin that tastes like it’s just missing some frosting and a dense uber-healthy whole wheat oat muffin.
+While they’re not super healthy blueberry muffins, they are lower-fat, lower-sugar muffins.
+Plus, they’re a banana-free muffin that is still light on the inside, but with less fat, more nutrition, and a ton of flavor thanks to our little twist!

 Ingredients Needed